Mental Health Concerns and Teenagers Today

 How does school culture affect mental health?

-I asked Dhanashree Perumal, an IBDP psychology facilitator, teacher, and psychologist, what her opinion was about schools and their relationship with counselors.
-She says, “Most schools do not approach counselors for help and also do not view counselors in a positive light.
-This could probably be their lack of adaptation to changing trends.”
-I further asked her about exam stress and why it is the leading deterrent in mental health among kids today, she stated that “Inherently a child does not worry about rank or score, it is only when other social agents like their parents attach such importance to it does stress develop to become a driving component.”
+I asked Dhanashree Perumal, a psychology teacher and former mental health practitioner, what her opinion was about schools and their relationship with counselors.
+She says, “Some institutions may not be well aware of how best to use a strong in-house resource like a counselor.
+They may have misconceptions about the counsellor’s role.
+Additionally, even parents can be resistant to the help offered by a counsellor, as parents fear stigma.
+Ideally though, all stakeholders involved in the child’s life should work as a team towards one goal — their wellbeing.”
+I further asked her about exam stress and why it is the leading deterrent in mental health among kids today, she stated that “Inherently a child does not worry about rank or score, it is only when significant social agents like parents or teachers attach grave importance to it, does stress develop to become a driving component.”

 A recent Hindustan Times article about schools addressing mental illness states that, ‘Mental health problems, including depression and anxiety, first emerge in late childhood and early adolescence and often continue into adulthood, but 67% students are clueless about these common mental health problems, found a survey of 200 school counsellors, special educators, occupational therapists and psychologists across 130 private schools in Mumbai and Delhi NCR.’